lisek84/ups-snmp-agent-withdelay/README.md

 Copy upsshutdownagent to some init directory (/etc/init, or /etc/init.d) if you are still using upstart.
 If not - change execution method for your own.
 (/bin/systemctl daemon-reload will initiate it)

+To enable it at boot time
+systemctl enable upsshutdownagent

 Installation is over.

 ### Configuration